Youth group programs

-Programs focusing on nature, environmental education, cultural history and recreation are offered at Isle a la Cache Museum in Romeoville, Plum Creek Nature Center in Crete Township and Monee Reservoir in Monee Township.
+Programs focusing on nature, environmental education, cultural history and recreation are offered at Four Rivers Environmental Education Center in Channahon, Isle a la Cache Museum in Romeoville, Monee Reservoir in Monee Township and Plum Creek Nature Center in Crete Township.
+Groups may also receive naturalist lead programs while camping in a Forest Preserve District campground.

-Civic, scout, youth groups, Eagle Scout and special interest clubs may take advantage of community service opportunities available with the Forest Preserve District of Will County.
+Civic, scout, youth groups, Eagle Scout and special-interest clubs may take advantage of community service opportunities available with the Forest Preserve District of Will County.
 Your activity or project can be tailored to benefit our forest preserves while providing a meaningful service experience for your group.
-To explore the possibilities, call the Volunteer Program Supervisor at 815.722.7364, Monday through Friday, 8 a.m.-4 p.m.
+To explore the possibilities, call the Volunteer Program Supervisor at 815-722-7364 from 8 a.m.-4 p.m.
+Monday through Friday.

-Some examples of service include Eagle Scout projects, Silver & Gold Service Projects, community service projects and special event staffing.
+Some examples of service include Eagle Scout projects, silver and gold service projects, community service projects and special event staffing.

 The Forest Preserve District of Will County offers naturalist-led programs for organized youth groups camping at one of five Forest Preserve campgrounds.

 - Forked Creek Preserve – Ballou Road Access, Wilmington

 - Hickory Creek Preserve – Cleveland Road Access, Mokena

 - Hammel Woods – DuPage River Access, Shorewood